Saving Electricity home

 X

 Electricity matters because most electricity in the U.S. is generated by burning coal.
-Coal-burning causes tremendous pollution, and is a powerful contributor to global warming.
+Coal-burning causes tremendous pollution, and is a powerful contributor to climate change.
 As a result, the coal industry has been touting what they call "Clean Coal", which is little more than a marketing ploy.
 There is no such thing as clean coal.

 You'll also note from the calculator that your house has a bigger effect on the climate than your car!
 That's why I put home energy first in the calculator.

 Electricity used in different parts of the country creates different amounts of pollution, because some places get a larger share of their electricity from coal.
-This calculator keeps things simple by using U.S. averages for pollution caused by electricity.
+But this calculator keeps things simple by using U.S. averages for pollution caused by electricity.

 You'll get the most accurate answer by entering in the number of kWh you use (which you can find on your electric bill) rather than cost per month, since the cost of electricity in the U.S. varies widely from one area to another (7¢ to 30¢ per kWh as I write this).
 If you enter $/mo. then I first subtract $10 to estimate the fixed cost that the utility charges you each month for the privilege of being their customer, and then figure the rest was for energy at 11¢/kWh, the national average.